raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 - node key,
 - input contracts,
 - output contracts,
-- implementation function,
+- execution class,
 - whether outputs are temporary, run-scoped, or durable,
 - expected QA checks or row-count reporting.

+`PipelineNode` is the execution interface for a node.
+Each concrete node owns its `execute(context)` behavior, while the shared `PipelineNode.run()` method claims and updates the matching `ETLNodeRun`, validates input artifact contracts, builds the run-scoped `NodeContext`, records row counts and metadata, and marks failures. `NodeContext` carries the pipeline run and available artifacts only; it does not carry a reference back to the node.
+The Celery task boundary remains thin and serializable: `run_pipeline_node` receives the run ID and node key, reloads the definition, and calls `definition.nodes[node_key].run(pipeline_run)`.

-The first implementation should use a lightweight internal runner.
+The first implementation should use a lightweight internal run launcher.
 The base `PipelineDefinition` validates shared node metadata, and each concrete pipeline builds its own code-owned Celery Canvas for the run.
-Runner services create runs, launch the Canvas, execute nodes, and finalize run status:
+Runner services create runs, launch the Canvas, and finalize run status; node execution happens through `PipelineNode.run()`:

 | DAG shape | Celery primitive | Use |
 | --- | --- | --- |
 | Linear dependency | `chain` | Run ordered nodes where each node depends on the prior node's output. |
 | Fan-out/fan-in dependency | `chord` | Run parallel header nodes, then run the body once after every header node succeeds. |

 Concrete pipeline classes remain the executable DAG definitions.
 The registry only maps approved pipeline keys to those classes.
 Pipeline authors hand-write the Celery Canvas for each approved pipeline.
-Node metadata is limited to the execution details the runner needs: node key, implementation, and input/output contracts.
+Node metadata is limited to the details the registry and API need: node key and input/output contracts.
 The Canvas should make the DAG visible: linear dependencies use `chain`, and parallel fan-in uses `chord` with a single fan-in body task.
 Remaining downstream nodes continue from that body task through an immutable link chain when needed.

 Celery tasks should receive stable identifiers: pipeline run ID and node key.
 Node and finalize signatures should be immutable (`.si`) so upstream return values and chord header results are not appended to task arguments.
 Tasks load run context and available artifact manifests from the database, validate declared input contracts, update `ETLNodeRun`, and persist any produced `ETLArtifact` manifests.
 The database remains the source of truth for orchestration state; Celery is the execution mechanism.